-RealPage touts its software as a real asset to real estate managers.
+RealPage's keeps real estate operations on the same page for property managers.
 The company's on-demand software platform is designed to make the property management process more efficient, enabling owners and managers of single- and multifamily rental properties to oversee their accounting, leasing, marketing, pricing, and screening operations from a single, shared database.
 The centralized system helps with managing incoming and outgoing residents and overseeing property functions, from hiring plumbers to training staff.
 Its customers include all of the top 10 largest multifamily property management companies in the US.

 Sales and Marketing

 RealPage sells its software and services through an in-house direct sales organization.
 The firm promotes its products via online marketing activities, including email campaigns, online advertising, Web campaigns, webinars, and social media (blogging, Facebook, and Twitter).
 Advertising cost totaled $15.1 million in 2014, vs. $11.4 million in 2013.

 In 2014 more than 10,700 customers used one of more of the company's on-demand software products to help manage the operations of some 9.6 million rental housing units.

 RealPage's revenue has climbed steadily each year and it reached $404 million in 2014, a 7% gain from $337 million in 2013.
 Sales of its cloud-based on-demand products continued to grow (up 8% in 2014) while sales of the on-premise version, which the company no longer actively sells, have diminished.
 Despite a reliable revenue rise, profits have been less dependable as the company has spent more money generating and supporting sales.
 RealPage posted a loss of $10 million in 2014 after posting $20.7 million in net income in 2013.
 Headcount increased 16% in 2014 from new hires and acquisitions.
 Cash flow from operations inched higher to $70 million in 2014 from $69 million the previous year.